amckennafoster/figshare-api-workshop.github.io/docs/understanding-api-documentation.md

 ```

 ![image of figshare api documentation showing how to search for records](assets/api-search.jpg)

-### Download a file

-There are several ways to download files through the API.
-Each file that is part of a record has it's own download URL.
-You can find this URL in the full metadata retrieved above or you can enter the item id at this endpoint: [https://docs.figshare.com/#article_files](https://docs.figshare.com/#article_files).
-For item 4404725 the download URL for the file is https://ndownloader.figshare.com/files/7131113.
-Visiting that URL will automatically start the download (*Note: the file is 20MB so visit that URL only if you want to download the file!*).

-You can also start the download through a dedicated endpoint and all you need is the file id using one of the methods described above.
-Enter the file id at this endpoint and the download will begin: https://docs.figshare.com/#file_download.
-Try that with the file from this item (219KB): [https://doi.org/10.6084/m9.figshare.5616409.v3](https://doi.org/10.6084/m9.figshare.5616409.v3)

 ### Authenticate and retrieve metadata from your account